archival-0x/ghostpass/README.md

 ## 2. How does it all work?

-The idea of __ghostpass__ is presented as not a singular password manager, but rather a protocol that can implemented flexibly.
+Ghostpass is __NOT__ a singular password manager, but rather a protocol that can be employed through various languages and technologies.
+For more information about the designof the cryptographic protocol and an evaluation of its security, refer to the whitepaper (TODO).

-### Encryption Process

-1. Client is opened (web, app, CLI).
-2. User creates master password and supplies corpus file.
-3. User stores key information
-4. AES Encrytion using master password
-5. Padding is added.
-6. Corpus file is Markov-chained and resultant ciphertext appears as cleartext
-8. Passwords distributed as singular text file or zipped up multiple text files

-### Decryption Process

-1. Client is opened
-2. User supplies master password and corpus file
-3. Padding is removed
-3. AES ciphertext is recovered from corpus ciphertext.
-4. AES Decryptio using master password
-5. User views sensitive information
+For a simplified introduction, we see the protocol as a __two-round encryption process__ that includes a key-derivation function (KDF) and a textual steganography process.

 ## 3. Help